uyen-h-tran/Social-Buzz-data-analysis-using-Excel/README.md

 - Content
 - Reaction Types

-I will use a presentation to present the main points of your analysis, including:
+I will use a presentation to present the main points of my analysis, including:

 - Project Recap
 - Problem